90 Follow-Up Email Subject Lines from Real Campaigns

 Subject: Checking-in on the status of (item)

-This particular follow-up subject line is a quite professional and generic one given that it doesn’t include any personalization element, apart from the fact that it talks about a specific project.
+These particular follow-up subject lines are quite professional and generic, given that they don’t include any personalization element, apart from the fact that it talks about a specific project.

 Use Case #11: After a Recent Meeting